mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-introduction-Rstudio.md

     <img src="/img/posts/rstudio-introduction/R-project-demo-1.PNG"></a>
 </figure>

 As you can see, with just a few lines of code we were able to create a rather goodlooking graphic (but we barely scratched the surface).
 At this point you can import data into RStudio and play around with it.

 Goodluck and have fun learning R and RStudio!

+## BONUS: R Coding 101 with Greg Martin

+This guy deserves a medal, be sure to checkout his YouTube page.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/orjLGFmx6l4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>